 Some kitchen products, such as dish brushes, have holes that allow them to be hung.
 Additionally, some items like dish brushes are difficult to store upright.
 As an alternative to letting these products take up room, install command hooks or another similar product onto cabinet walls to hang them up.

-Other things that can be hung on hooks include dishwashing gloves, dust-pan brushes, and lint rollers.
+Other things that can be hung on hooks include dishwashing gloves, dustpan brushes, and lint rollers.
 Rods can also prove useful in the bathroom, where washcloths and makeup bags can also be hung.
+Bob Vila gives a few ideas on how simple hooks can create a more organized cabinet.

 Oddly shaped cabinets may not be ideal for fitting square shelves and drawers into.
 In that case, consider placing a lazy Susan in the cabinet for a spinning-storage solution.
 Some lazy Susans are even two stories, providing additional area for organization as well as easy access to items.
 These organizers can eliminate the domino effect that results from many tall cleaning products being next to each other on the bottom of a cabinet.
 They might save your back, too, if they let you spend less time bending over searching for items.